A Wireless AI-Generated Content (AIGC) Provisioning Framework Empowered by Semantic Communication: Introduction

 \subsection{Background: AIGC in Wireless}

-Due to the rapid development of mobile technology and the increasing adoption of smartphones, tablets, and other mobile devices, the percentage of global Internet traffic on wireless devices has surged over the past decade.
-In 2022, it was estimated that there were over 15 billion wireless devices worldwide, which contributed 55\% of global Internet traffic \cite{penalvo2022mobile}.
-In this background, many AI companies are actively strategizing and positioning themselves in the realm of wireless device-oriented AIGC applications.
+Driven by the ubiquitous wireless connectivity and surge global traffic of terminal devices \cite{penalvo2022mobile}, many AI companies are actively strategizing and positioning themselves in the realm of wireless device-oriented AIGC applications.
 However, wireless AIGC services demand strict requirements on content quality and latency, which pose significant challenges under dynamic wireless channels.
 Moreover, these services often grapple with limited communication resources (like bandwidth, and high-quality channels) and unevenly distributed computational resources in wireless networks.
-Therefore, more efficient and accessible AIGC generation and transmission frameworks are required for wireless AIGC service provisioning.
+Therefore, it calls urgently for efficient and accessible AIGC generation and transmission frameworks underpinned by wireless networks.

-Recently, a few studies about wireless AIGC generation and transmission have been conducted to improve the utilization of unevenly distributed computational resources.
+Recently, a few studies about wireless AIGC generation and transmission have been conducted to improve the utilization of unevenly distributed computational resources, as listed in Table \ref{tab1}.
 The authors in \cite{xu2023unleashing} propose a wireless AIGC network architecture where cloud servers primarily handle computationally intensive AIGC model pre-training.
 Additionally, it offloads content generation tasks from cloud servers to edge transmitters.
 In \cite{du2023enabling}, a dynamic AIGC service provider selection scheme is proposed in an intelligent wireless AIGC network to enable users to connect to the provider with suitable edge servers and enough computational resources.
 Considering the limited bandwidth resources and dynamic channel quality, the authors in \cite{wang2023unified} develop a pricing-based incentive mechanism for AIGC generation and transmission framework to maximize users' utility in mobile edge networks.
 These existing works didn't address the insufficient communication resources in wireless networks when coping with the potentially overwhelming number of service requests.